This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This causes the temperature and humidity to promote an ideal environment for bacteria to develop and there is a greater possibility of having infections in the vaginal region.

-A woman's first UTI can be a scary experience, and once you've had one, you'll definitely know when you've got another.
+A woman's first urine infection can be a frightening experience, and once you've had one, you'll definitely know when you have another one.

-The main symptoms of urinary tract infection in menstruation are:
+The main symptoms of urinary tract infection during menstruation are:

 • Urgent and frequent need to urinate.